SoftwareGuy/Ignorance/README.md

 -   To all the others who I have missed.
 Thanks a lot, you know who you are.

 -   You too can have your name here if you send in a PR.
-Don't delay, get your PR in today! \#\#\# Previous hall of fame:
+Don't delay, get your PR in today!

+### Previous hall of fame:
 -   [FSE_Vincenzo](https://github.com/Vincenz099): Providing insight into proper
     usage of ENET, rebuttal, improvements, etc.
 -   [shiena](https://github.com/shiena): Pull requests for bug fixes and oversights.
 -   [Draknith](https://github.com/FizzCube): Testing and mapping
     Reliable/Unreliable channels in Mirror to ENET Channels, testing.

 ### And last but not least...

--   [nxrighthere](https://github.com/nxrighthere): Helped debug some things in early versions of Ignorance, before going full rampage and blacklisting everyone on the Mirror team from his repos.
-RIP.
+-   [nxrighthere](https://github.com/nxrighthere): Helped debug some things in early versions of Ignorance, before blacklisting everyone on the Mirror team from his repos.
+His funeral.